 Leaning Tower of Pisa loses some of its tilt

-ITALY — The Leaning Tower of Pisa has slowly started defying its name, losing four centimeters of its tilt over the past 17 years.
+The Leaning Tower of Pisa in Italy has slowly started defying its name, losing 4 centimeters of its tilt over the past 17 years.

 The movement, roughly 1.5 inches, comes after extensive consolidation work done between 1993 and 2001, which was required to reverse its slump and keep the tower upright.